ChristianVillalba/the-complete-web-development-bootcamp/Express.js/README.md

 ### HTTP Request

 * **HTTP (Hypertext Transfer Protocol)** is used to structure requests and responses over the internet.
+    * Http is a language for client computers to communicate with the servers

 * **Request Vocabulary:**
     * GET